 Alan Watts | Philosopher

-Upon examination, it seems that the separate personality that I think I am is an illusion, a psychological construct designed by the unidentifiable self to aid interaction of the physical being in its physical environment.
+Upon examination, it seems that the separate personality that I think I am is an illusion, a psychological construct designed by the unidentifiable self to aid the interaction of the physical being in its physical environment.
 In reality, I am not separate from everything else.
-Therefore, genuine free will, the feeling of being in control, is the sense of being at one with our right now experience no matter what the conditions.
-Similarly, the deterministic view, the idea that I am a puppet buffered around in a world I didn't choose, reflects a personal psychology again, out of synch with our here-and-now reality.
-The truth of our experience lies instead perhaps, between these two dichotomous modes of thought.
+Therefore, genuine free will, the feeling of being in control, is the sense of being at one with our right now experience, no matter what the conditions.
+Similarly, the deterministic view, the idea that the world pushes me around like a puppet, reflects a personal psychology again, out of synch with our here-and-now reality.
+The truth of our experience lies instead, perhaps, between these two dichotomous modes of thought.

 In both frames of mind, there is a momentum of thought and its corresponding emotional state – a feeling of being in or out of synch with reality.
 We may find ourselves in negative momentum, experiencing life events that on the surface we say we didn't choose, but in truth, we did choose, we did want.
-Want, or wanting, being the absence of something; a need which we must fill or must be filled.
+Wanting, being the absence of something, a need which we must satisfy.
 The idea here is that even though we are not consciously aware of our wants and desires, they will eventually play out in our experience.
 In Freudian terms, it is the unconscious aspects of the self that determine experience.
 However, psychoanalysis does offer a way out of this bind.
 Through language, by way of dialogue, we can expose the deterministic influences of the unconscious and take back control.

-In Buddhist terms, the playing out of conscious and unconscious aspects of the self is known as Karma, meaning, it is your doing.
+Buddhists refer to the conscious and unconscious aspects of the self as Karma, meaning it is your doing.
 You did it.
 But when we perceive ourselves as separate from everything else, alone and isolated, responsible on a very superficial level, we can't accept that.
-When the surface personality leads our thought, then we are apt to defend ourselves, or indeed submit to a deterministic and aggressive universe.
+When the surface personality leads our thoughts, then we are apt to defend ourselves, or indeed submit to a deterministic and aggressive universe.
 Likewise, where the personality believes it is in control or should be in control, and things don't go according to plan, we feel we've lost it, we're not up to scratch.
-Either way, we're in for a fight either with ourselves or with the world.
-Ultimately it's the same thing.
+Either way, we're in for a fight, either with ourselves or with the world.
+Ultimately, it's the same thing.

 Some Final Thoughts on Free Will

 Einstein said that time is an illusion.
 At a societal level, we do not accept this.
-We believe our lives are linear and the phenomenon of cause and effect are real; if I do this, then that happens.
-In this frame of mind, the discussion around free will and determinism has relevance.
+We believe our lives are linear and the phenomenon of cause and effect is real.
+Like balls on a billiard table, if I do this, then that happens.
+In this simplistic frame of mind, the discussion around free will and determinism has relevance.
 In the idea that life is only now, that the universe we perceive exists only in the present moment, any argument for free will or determinism evaporates.

 However, from my individual experience, I really don't know what's going on.
-My best guess is that I am here, I am something rather than nothing, and I seem to have influence over certain things but not over others.
-I am certain I do not live in a time based linear reality where some other dogmatic entity is pushing the buttons; rather the buttons are pushing themselves.
-There seems to be a gestalt aspect to life and it always seeks balance within the broader framework of who I am.
-There is momentum in things and I seem to be riding that momentum.
-When I try to fight it or bend it by force or coercion into what it is not, then things don't tend to work out very well.
+My best guess is that I am something rather than nothing.
+I seem to have influence over certain things but not over others.
+I am certain I do not live in a time-based linear reality where some controlling entity pushes the buttons.
+Instead, it seems that the buttons are pushing themselves.
+There seems to be a Gestalt aspect to life, and it always seeks balance within the broader framework of who I am.
+There is momentum in things, and I seem to be riding that momentum.
+When I try to force it into what it is not, then things don't work out very well.

 So my only choice is to get on with it.